Katie Mayo

 About me

-You could say I’m a climate protection aficionada 🙂
+You could say I’m a human-nature connection aficionada 🙂

 In part it’s because I’m a climber, so I have seen first hand how important the human-nature connection is.
 Connecting more with the natural world cured my insomnia, for example.